 For more details of the information that must be given see:

 - 'Consumer contracts: on-premises sales'

-The costs that can be recovered are the sterling value of the price paid for the digital content regardless of whether it was paid in real money or some payment facility for which money has been paid - for example, a token, virtual jewels, etc within a computer game.
+The costs that can be recovered are the sterling value of the price paid for the digital content, regardless of whether it was paid in real money or some payment facility for which money has been paid - for example, a token, virtual jewels, etc within a video game.
 The refund must be in real money.Back to top

 Access to transmission facilities